Millions of hungry Americans turn to food banks for 1st time

 The Crawfords had no savings, mounting bills and a growing dread: What if they ran out of food?
 The couple had two boys, 5 and 10, and boxes of macaroni and cheese from the dollar store could go only so far.

 A 37-year-old Navy vet, Crawford saw himself as self-reliant.
 Asking for food made him uncomfortable.
 “I felt like I was a failure,” he says.
-“It’s this whole stigma… this mindset that you’re this guy who can’t provide for his family, that you’re a deadbeat.”
+“It’s this whole stigma … this mindset that you’re this guy who can’t provide for his family, that you’re a deadbeat.”

 Hunger is a harsh reality in the richest country in the world.
 Even during times of prosperity, schools hand out millions of hot meals a day to children, and desperate elderly Americans are sometimes forced to choose between medicine and food.